List of 40 mm grenades: 40×74.5 mm (Romania)

 40×74.5 mm is a cartridge caliber produced in Romania for their AGA-40 Model 85 automatic grenade launcher.
 It features a casing with a high–low system.
 The propellant has high pressure and gives the projectile an average velocity of 216-223 m/s depending on the ammunition type.

-Production is handled by the arms factory Uzina Mecanica Plopeni, a subsidiary of ROMARM.
+The arms factory Uzina Mecanica Plopeni, a subsidiary of ROMARM, handles production.